Surveys & Feedback

 NPS (Net Promoter Score)

-Measure customer satisfaction and loyalty with the standard NPS question plus follow-ups.
+Measure customer satisfaction and loyalty with the standard Net Promoter Score question (0-10 scale) plus follow-up questions for detailed feedback.

 Feature Feedback